 How to Make Baked Doughnuts from Scratch

 The recipe for apple cider doughnuts starts with reducing the apple cider from 2 cups to 1/2 cup.
-This step takes about 10 minutes (longer if doubling the recipe) and then time to allow the reduced cider to cool to room temperature.
+Reducing the cider takes about 10 minutes (longer if doubling the recipe) plus time to allow the reduced cider to cool to room temperature.
 I usually reduce the cider the night before to save time on the day I'm making the doughnuts.

 Prep your doughnut pans by lightly brushing them with a little melted butter.
 You will need about 1 teaspoon in total for this step.
-Even if they doughnut pans are described as nonstick I still butter them to ensure that the doughnuts come out clean.
-I don't use nonstick spray because I like the taste of butter and overtime the nonstick spray can leave a residue.
+Even if the doughnut pans are described as nonstick, still butter them to ensure that the doughnuts come out clean.
+Don't use nonstick spray because over time the nonstick spray can leave a residue.

-Add the dry ingredients all at once and use a spatula to mix in the dry ingredients.
-Only mix until the there are no visible bits of the flour mixture.
+Pour in all the flour-spice mixture all at once and use a spatula to mix it in.
+Only mix until there are no visible bits of the flour mixture.
 The batter will still be a little lumpy which is okay.

 This recipe is designed to fill the doughnut wells up to the edge.
 The doughnuts are done when you press one with your fingertip and it bounces back.
 Remove the doughnuts from the oven and immediately turn them out onto a cooling rack.
 Toss the doughnuts immediately into the sugar-cinnamon mixture.